awslabs/amazon-documentdb-tools/performance/compression-review/README.md

 - Use a different \<server-alias> for each server analyzed, output file is named using \<server-alias> as the starting portion
 - Creates a single CSV file per execution
 - The \<server-uri> options can be found at https://www.mongodb.com/docs/manual/reference/connection-string/
-- Consider adding "&compressor=snappy" to your \<mongodb-uri> if your MongoDB server supports it
+  - If your URI contains ampersand (&) characters they must be escaped with the backslash or enclosed your URI in double quotes
 - For DocumentDB use either the cluster endpoint or any of the instance endpoints

 ## License